aytacg26/ruler_of_the_world/README.md

 #### 2.1.1 Renewable Wind Energy (Base Point : 5 Points)

-	a. if it is collected with Technology Power Card it will have multiplier x 12 points + 5 points)
+	a. if it is collected with Technology Power Card it will have a multiplier x 12 points + 5 points)
 	b.
-This will have additional EM35 x 10  points, if the player has countries which has more wind energy capacity and included into EM35 List of Renewable Wind Energy Card.
+This will have additional EM35 x 10  points if the player has countries that have more wind energy capacity and are included in the EM35 List of Renewable Wind Energy Card.

 if a player does not have any Renewable Wind Energy Card, the point will be zero from Renewable Wind Energy, only two Renewable Wind Energy Card will be published (1 Card with 2 Copies).
 That means, only two players will have points from Renewable Wind Energy Card.
 List of 35 Countries that will be taken into account while calculating EM35 multiplier

-	 First 35 Countries that has more Renewable Wind Energy Capacity : EM35 List 1- China (221 GW)
+	 First 35 Countries that have more Renewable Wind Energy Capacity : EM35 List 1- China (221 GW)
 		2- USA (96.4 GW)
 		3- Germany (59.3 GW)